MilanSkocic/codata/INSTALL.rst

-An Makefile is provided which uses `fpm <https://fpm.fortran-lang.org/en/index.html>`_ for building the library with additional options:
+A Makefile is provided which uses `fpm <https://fpm.fortran-lang.org/en/index.html>`_ for building the library with additional options:

 * compile the source generator and generate the sources